wetfish/login-sdk/README.md

 # login-sdk
-Wrappers for various languages to use wetfish login in your own projects
+Wrappers in various languages to use wetfish login in your own projects